-Minerals and rock
+Minerals, stone and rock

 The production of high-quality mineral products and building materials demands high-grade raw materials as well.
 Expensive and time-consuming laboratory methods are usually used for the analysis of raw materials.
 Inline analysis is commonly realised by RGB cameras.
 For a successful separation by RGB cameras, the colour of the valuable minerals and the waste rock fraction must differ significantly.
 If both fractions show a similar colour, the application of NIR-process technology will enable a successful separation nevertheless.
 Each NIR active mineral shows a unique pattern in the NIR spectrum.
 These spectral features are used as basis for the identification routines in mineral sorting.
 The identification routines are developed specifically for each sorting task, depending on the mineral composition.
 The routines can be adjusted easily by the customer.

 The imaging NIR process spectrometers of the uniSPECx.xHSI series are ideally suited for such identification tasks.
 Due to the high spatial resolution, even small particles are detected at a conveyor belt speed of up to